Gravitational wave memory of compact binary coalescence in the presence of matter effects: from CoRe database NR waveforms

 \section{$\Delta h^{\text{peak}}_{\text{mem}}$ from CoRe database NR waveforms}

-We conducted the study of computing non-linear memory using the numerical relativity BNS waveforms from the CoRe database \cite{CoRe_2018}.
-Figure.\,\ref{fig:coreDB} shows the $\Delta h^{\text{peak}}_{\text{mem}}$ with increasing value of tidal deformability for a set of NR waveforms with equal mass binaries and $2.7\,M_{\odot}$ total mass.
+We conducted the study of computing nonlinear memory using the numerical relativity BNS waveforms from the CoRe database \cite{CoRe_2018}.
+Figure.\,\ref{fig:coreDB} shows the $\Delta h^{\text{peak}}_{\text{mem}}$ with increasing value of tidal deformability for a set of NR waveforms with equal mass binaries and 2.7 $M_{\odot}$ total mass.
 We fix the luminosity distance and inclination angle at 100\,Mpc and $90^{\circ}$.
-The waveforms are selected based on the highest resolution available for a given EoS in the range of (96,256) \cite{CoRe_2018}.
-Only a selected number of EoSs with $q=1$ and $M_{\text{total}}=2.7\,M_{\odot}$ are shown here.
-For a window of tidal deformability, we choose only one EoS.
+The waveforms are selected based on the highest resolution available for a given EOS in the range of (96,256) with tidal deformability values ranging from 100--1800 \cite{CoRe_2018}.
+Only a selected number of EOSs with $q=1$ and $M_{\text{total}}=2.7 M_{\odot}$ are shown here.
+For a window of tidal deformability, we choose only one EOS.
 We find the same trend of $\Delta h^{\text{peak}}_{\text{mem}}$ value with an increase in tidal deformability for CoRe database NR waveforms as in SACRA NR simulations with the more compact BNS system directly collapsing to the black hole.